Prev/shaman/README.md

 Shaman supports training the model with your custom dataset easily.
 The only thing you have to prepare is to make your dataset with CSV format.
-CSV file should includes "language,code" pairs.
+CSV file should include "language,code" pairs.

 #### Test with custom dataset